fsantanna/dceu/doc/manual.md

 }
 ```

-## Variables, Declarations, and Assignments
+## Variables, Declarations and Assignments

 Regardless of being dynamically typed, all variables in Ceu must be declared
 before use: